 For training over Europe and the Northern Atlantic we use label data extracted from the surface analysis maps of the Deutscher Wetterdienst (DWD) for the years 2015 to 2019.
-Unlike the Coded-Surface-Bulletins, these maps are not provided as polylines, but rather as a PNG images of a region containing both the North Atlantic as well as Western Europe .
-For an example of such an image (see Fig. 2 (left panel)(a)).
-Each of those images has a resolution of 4389 × 3114 pixel.
-To use the labels we extract each individual front, by creating coordinate pairs, which describe the front as a polyline, similar to esb.

-The depicted a csb.
-Within an image different types of fronts are color coded within an image, which allows us to easily separate them from the background.
-We do not need information about the direction of a front.
-Thus, we also remove the symbolic identifiers like half-circles and triangles, indicating the directions of a front, as we do not need this information.
+Unlike the Coded-Surface-Bulletins, these maps are not provided as polylines, but rather as a PNG images of a region containing both the North Atlantic as well as Western Europe (see Fig. 2 (a)).
+Each of those images has a resolution of $4389 \times 3114$ pixel.
+To use the labels we extract each individual front, by creating coordinate pairs, which describe the front as a polyline, similar to a csb.
+Within an image different types of fronts are color coded, which allows us to easily separate them from the background.
+We remove the symbolic identifiers like half-circles and triangles, indicating the directions of a front, as we do not need this information.
 Otherwise, these symbols could create false positive coordinate points in the label data.
-Our algorithm therefore first filters all fronts of a specific type by filtering all pixel of the corresponding color.
+Our algorithm first filters all fronts of a specific type by filtering all pixel of the corresponding color.
 In a second step we erase all additional symbols on each line.
 Subsequently, latitude and longitude coordinate pairs along each line are extracted in order to describe each front in terms of a polyline.
-In Fig. 2 (right panel) (b) we show an example of a processed image file, redrawn onto the same projection as the input image.
+In Fig. 2 (b) we show an example of a processed image file, redrawn onto the same projection as the input image.
 Blue and red lines in both panels correspond to cold and warm fronts respectively, while green lines correspond to occlusions, which are pink in the left panel.

 In certain cases our method fails to correctly extract the frontal lines.
-Some of these cases, like small These cases lead to gaps within a front, can be ignored as the lower resolution of the ERA5 grid masks them anyways.
-However, there are cases with larger gaps, wrongly extracted objects or wrongly connected fronts.
+These cases lead to gaps within a front, wrongly extracted objects or wrongly connected fronts.
 Gaps originate from two factors.
-One is that another object is drawn on top of a frontal line, effectively splitting the gap front into two parts.
-The other cause of a gap is an odd placement of the frontal symbols where an aggregation of multiple symbols front symbols on a short segmentoceurs.
+One is that another object is drawn on top of a frontal line, effectively splitting the front into two parts.
+The other cause of a gap is an aggregation of multiple front-symbols on a short segment.
 As our method removes sections where a symbol is placed before reconnecting the remaining points, crowded placement of these symbols may make the remaining part of the front too short to be considered relevant and as such will be omitted.
 Wrongly extracted objects occur mostly with storms that are depicted in the same color as a warm front.
-As such our extraction method wrongly extracts these objects as well.
-The last cause of error occurs when we try to sort the extracted coordinate pairs of a single front.
-In some cases the sorting method may end up stuck in a local minimum, resulting in a wrong order of points.
-While it may be possible to fix some of these errors by preprocessing the original images provided by the DWD we instead chose to completely remove faulty images from our data sets.
-An example of such a faulty extracted image is shown in Fig. 3.
-However, these are relatively rare, only account for a small portion of fronts within a sample and many are going to be masked by the lower resolution of ERA5, which is why we ultimately decided to ignore these cases for this work.
+As such